2012 Indian Ocean earthquakes: Earthquake

-Damage
+Impact

-Four people in their 60s and 70s in Banda Aceh, and a 39-year-old man in Lhokseumawe died from heart attacks or shock.
-Injuries were reported in Aceh Singkil, including a child who was critically injured by a falling tree.
-The quake prompted people in Indonesia, Thailand and India to leave their homes and offices in fear of tsunamis.
+Ten people died from heart attacks or shock; six from Aceh Besar Regency, and one each from Banda Aceh, Lhokseumawe, Aceh Barat Daya and Padang Pariaman.
+Four serious injuries and eight minor injuries were reported in Aceh Singkil, Aceh Barat, Aceh Selatan and Simeulue regencies including a child who was critically injured by a falling tree.
+People in Indonesia, Thailand and India left their homes and offices in fear of tsunamis.
 People headed for higher ground in parts of Indonesia and Malaysia.
 In Aceh, where 31,000 people were killed in the 2004 Indian Ocean earthquake and tsunami, people were reported weeping.
 Some people used cars and motorcycles to reach higher ground.
 Patients were reportedly wheeled out of hospitals, some with drips attached to their arms.
 One hotel guest was slightly injured when he jumped out of his window to save himself.
+In Aceh Barat, one bridge collapsed and a dormitory was damaged.
+One home and the walls of a prison collapsed, and another house and an office was damaged in Aceh Besar.

 The earthquake was felt over a large area, including Indonesia, the Maldives, Sri Lanka, India, Nepal, Bhutan, China, Bangladesh, Myanmar, Thailand, Malaysia, Laos, Cambodia, Singapore, and Vietnam.
-The quake was felt across the eastern coast of India including Chennai, Bangalore, Kochi, Bhubaneswar, Vizag and Kolkata.
+Shaking was felt across the eastern coast of India including Chennai, Bangalore, Kochi, Bhubaneswar, Vizag and Kolkata.
 The Metro Rail services were suspended in Kolkata, and passengers were asked to leave stations.
 In peninsular Malaysia, shaking was felt in Penang and Kuala Lumpur.
 The tremor was felt in Colombo, Sri Lanka, where people in some high-rise buildings were evacuated.
-In China, the earthquake was felt in Tibet.
-However, it was not reported to be felt in places closer to the epicenter such as Yunnan and Guangxi.
+In China, the earthquake was felt in Tibet, however, while places closer to the epicenter such as Yunnan and Guangxi did not report shaking.